sangahco/sphinx-manual/README.md

     $ docker-compose up

-In case the server is using an HUB service set the `HUB_INSTANCE` variable and use the hub configuration like below:
+In case the server is using the [HUB](https://github.com/sangahco/docker-webapp-hub) service set the `HUB_INSTANCE` variable and use the hub configuration like below:

     $ HUB_INSTANCE=manual docker-compose -f docker-compose-with-hub.yml up